robertorcosta/azure-docs.pt-br/articles/active-directory/manage-apps/application-proxy-wildcard.md

 ---
-title: Aplicativos curinga no Proxy de aplicativo Ad do Azure
+title: Aplicativos curinga no Proxy de Aplicativo do AD do Azure
 description: Saiba como usar aplicativos curinga no proxy do aplicativo do Azure Active Directory.
 services: active-directory
 documentationcenter: ''